 Enterprise Architect provides a rich and diverse range of modeling technologies including every standard listed in the Schema Composer.
-These frameworks are available as UML models and/or MDG Technologies using Enterprise Architect's Model Wizard.
+These frameworks are available as UML models and/or MDG Technologies using Enterprise Architect's Model Wizard (Start Page 'Create from Pattern' tab).
 The models themselves are also directly accessible from Enterprise Architect's Reusable Asset Service.